akaeba/spi_flash_model/README.md

 ## Features

 The [model](./spi_flash_model.c) emulates an SPI Flash on logic level.
 As input are SPI packets used.
-In the real application would this packet sent to the SPI instead.
+In real world applications this SPI packets would be sent to the physically SPI core instead.

 ### Limits